-Joshua’s newest album Hammered Dulcimer Christmas is available for pre-order!
-Official release date is 10/1/2014.
+Joshua’s newest album Hammered Dulcimer Christmas is available for order!

 2013 was an amazing year!
 I played concerts & events throughout Texas, Kansas, Missouri, Michigan, Tennessee, Virginia, North Carolina, & South Carolina.
 I was honored to share the stage with Brian Henke, Muriel Anderson, David LaMotte, BJ Leiderman, River Guerguerian, Chris Rosser, Sarah Moor, Max Dyer, James Kylen, Eric Congdon, Stephen Humphries, Heidi Haas-Smith, Kyle Paxton, Sarah Morgan, and many others.